ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/cloud-native-overview.md

     in the code to the container automatically.
 There are many tools available for this like Jenkins, Travis, etc.

--   We need container orchestration to manage its lifecycles.
+-   We need container orchestration to manage its lifecycle.
     Kubernetes is a popular solution.

 -   Monitoring and observability play a very important role so it's